PeteMatterfield/MeshMatrixTransform/README.md

 # Mesh Matrix Transform
-Python application that aligns one mesh to another using iterative closest point.
+Python CLI application that aligns one mesh to another using iterative closest point.

+# Why?

+For technical artists and 3d scanning artists, often times you need to align two different meshes together for texture projection.
+Think high poly to low poly.
+If those two meshes have completely different transforms, your projection will fail.
+If you also do any structured light scanning paired with a photogrammetry solve for RGB, the two resulting meshes will not share the same world space position.
+This application allows you to match them up.

+Note: great for automation pipelines!

 # Usage
-meshmatrixtransform.py "mesh1" "mesh2" "matrixfile.npz" "process" "points"
+MeshMatrixTransform is a command line python application.
+Format is: meshmatrixtransform.py "mesh1" "mesh2" "matrixfile.npz" "process" "points"

-"process" is the choice of process:
+"process" is the choice of process.
+Valid options are:
   * "-align" lets you create the transform matrix by plotting 6 markers and performing the ICP process. "mesh1" will be transformed to "mesh2" and the transform matrix will be saved to "matrixfile.npz"
   * "-apply" applies a matrix file "matrixfile.npz" to "mesh1" and outputs the transformed mesh to "mesh2"
   * "-reverse" applies the transform matrix in reverse to "mesh1" and outputs the transformed mesh to "mesh2"